 The Collaborative Divorce process allows for outside experts and specialists to consult as needed.
 We work with professionals from many fields in Grand Rapids including mental health and finance.
 Each session almost always includes a mental health professional, acting as a divorce coach.
 We bring in other professionals based on each specific case.

 How long does it take?

 Every case is different, but in general, the process is much more efficient than litigating a divorce.
 Depending on the complexities of your situation as well as how well both parties cooperate and collaborate.
 A Collaborative Divorce can be completed in just a handful of sessions.

 Could my case still end up in court?

 Yes, it is possible.
 Either party in a Collaborative Divorce may decide to end the process and seek relief in court.
 Your attorneys are bound by a pledge to not go to court and must withdraw from the case if the process fails.

 Is Collaborative Divorce more expensive?

 This is another question that will vary case by case.
 The final cost will depend on how long it takes to reach an agreement.
-Litigating a divorce is typically the most expensive way to resolve a divorce, especially if the case ends in a full trial.
+Litigating a divorce in Grand Rapids is typically the most expensive way to resolve divorce, especially if the case ends in a full trial.
 In general, couples who use the Collaborative Divorce process are less likely to need post-judgment assistance.
 They have reached agreements, which often means fewer disputes in the future.